Image Tagging – Where to begin?

 According to research by Cornell University and software company Qatalog, employees spend up to an hour each day simply searching for the information they require across different applications.
 Over time this can add up, and cause undue frustration.

 Document tag management frees you and your team from this burden.
 Whatever system or tagging structure you adopt, the only way for it to work is for everyone to stay consistent in following it.
+Extend your small team’s digital media capabilities when creating, accelerating, and managing social promotions, and commerce platforms.

 We’ve put together a powerful tool to help companies institute better tagging practices and to improve the way that they work.
 If you’re looking for automating and streamlining how you organize and find your images we hope you’ll choose Digitile.